MadzCode/Lecture-Repository/Prototype Documentation.md

 >
 * There seems to be an issue with the guns aiming as sometimes it is not that accurate.

-* I managed to make a anim montage for the aiming so that should assist in making it more accurate
+* I managed to make an anim montage for the aiming so that should assist in making it more accurate
 >
 https://github.com/user-attachments/assets/148bbeac-bb3f-421f-9e56-d72610e39459